09 JANUARY 1873, Lt-Governor Richard Southey (pictured) takes up his appointment for Griqualand West.

 The woman ran to the Charge Office at the Transvaal Road police station – a mere two hundred metres away – and Head Constable Fitzgerald, together with three detectives, were soon on the scene.
 (Transvaal Road is now Phakamile Mabija Road).

 There had been no apparent struggle – the storekeeper had been bludgeoned twice on the head and had dropped down dead in the place where the woman had found the body.
 He had been killed only a short time before the discovery of the body as the pool of blood had not yet congealed.

-The crime had been committed so swiftly and quietly that the storekeeper’s assistant, an African fast asleep in premises to the rear of the shop, had to be awakened by the detectives.
+The crime had been committed so swiftly and quietly that the storekeeper’s assistant, a Black man fast asleep on the premises to the rear of the shop, had to be awakened by the detectives.

 The till had been rifled and was empty.
 The body was removed to the mortuary for the post mortem.